vyos/vyos-documentation/docs/configuration/service/dhcp-server.rst

    All subnets will inherit this configuration item if not specified locally.

    Multiple DNS servers can be defined.

-.. cfgcmd:: set service dhcp-server shared-network-name <name> ping-check

-   When the DHCP server is considering dynamically allocating an IP address to a client, it first sends an ICMP Echo request (a ping) to the address being assigned.
-It waits for a second, and if no ICMP Echo response has been heard, it assigns the address.

-   If a response is heard, the lease is abandoned, and the server does not respond to the client.
-The lease will remain abandoned for a minimum of abandon-lease-time seconds (defaults to 24 hours).

-   If there are no free addresses but there are abandoned IP addresses, the DHCP server will attempt to reclaim an abandoned IP address regardless of the value of abandon-lease-time.

 .. cfgcmd:: set service dhcp-server listen-address <address>